 - Since then I have completed a foundation year in Systemic Practice and have qualified as a Story Stem Assessment practitioner.
 I have completed Incredible Years parenting training for toddlers.
 I have undertaken CPD days in Mentalisation-based practice and received peer-consultation around Solution-focused and CBT methods.

 - More recently, I have completed level one trainings in Theraplay and Dyadic Developmental Psychotherapy.

 - I am also a qualified primary school teacher (PGCE) and have worked as both a class teacher and a SENDCO.

 - I have an undergraduate degree in Psychology and Sociology.

 I have an up to date portable, enhanced certificate with the Disclosure and Baring Service which covers work with children of all ages and vulnerable adults.
 I am a fully registered member of the UKCP.

 I am available for appointments from the Lewes Practice.

 Contact Michael directly

-Michael works from the Lewes Practice on Monday day times, Friday evenings and Saturday mornings.
+Michael works from the Lewes Practice on Thursday evenings, Friday evenings and Saturday mornings.